Shane Gibson (politician): Political career

+He intends to contest the MICAL constituency in the next Bahamian general election.

 Alleged Corruption, Role in Peter Nygård sex trafficking scandal

 According to the Bahamas Tribune, Gibson was given $94,131.10 between August 2011 and January 2013 by Peter Nygård.
 In response to this discovery, Gibson claimed the payment was for his 2012 election campaign and community assistance.
 The 2020 sex trafficking lawsuit against Peter Nygård also alleged that Nygård provided Gibson and members of the PLP, alongside corrupt police officers "children and young women to engage in commercial sex acts with."